Case Study All Work

 The relationship

 Over time, I became part of their day-to-day workflow.
-I was in their Slack channels, copied on planning emails, and brought into projects at the earliest stages — before designs were finalized, sometimes before scope was fully defined.
-For practical purposes, I operated like a full-time team member, but as an independent contractor working across their projects.
+I was in their Slack channels, copied on planning emails, and brought into projects at the earliest stages — before designs were finalized, sometimes before scope was defined.
+For practical purposes I operated like a full-time team member, but as an independent contractor across their projects.

 From pages to page-builder tools